CBD and the Mechanisms (plural) of Anxiety

 What is the hormonal mechanism for anxiety

-Hormones are incredibly powerful to all aspects of the body and brain.
+Hormones are incredibly powerful in all aspects of the body and brain.

 Anxiety is no different.